 Rugged models with secure mounts and temperature-resistant designs will be better able to withstand the operating environment of a company vehicle.
 Small cameras are discreet, giving drivers an unobstructed view through the windshield.
 Some portable models can even be removed from their mounts after a collision, to record close-up images of any related vehicle damage.

 Other features to look for are G-sensors (gravity sensors) that monitor acceleration, battery life, and notification systems.

 Cameras equipped with larger memory cards will be able to store more videos before being downloaded, while versions that feature seamless video will immediately begin to record over the oldest files once available memory is filled.
 WiFi devices make it easier to download the content onto shop computers, and integrated LCD screens offer a quick look at the images from inside the cab.

 A more comprehensive picture emerges when cameras are matched to data from telematics tools, such as Global Positioning Systems (GPS) that track exact locations and speed.
 Fleets which connect their cameras to Lane Departure Warning Systems will record videos when trucks gradually drift out of a lane – offering insight into if someone struggled in the fight against fatigue.

 A system that ties the camera into vehicle Electronic Control Modules can record exactly what was happening during a sudden change in vehicle speed, such as a hard-braking event.
 A second lens pointed at the driver can help identify other contributing factors, such as distraction from a mobile phone or an overly relaxed grip on the steering wheel while on a highway.
 Not only that, it can identify other safety-related threats such failure to wear a seatbelt.

 While the initial cost may be high, dash cams play an important role in promoting safety on the roads.

-To learn more about risk management practices for your business, visit our Risk Services page and learn how our Risk Services team can help you.
+To learn more about how our risk management team can help your business, visit our Risk Services page.